robertbaker13/phase-0-handbook/solo_challenges.md

 One of the goals of Phase 0 is to teach strategies for solving problems and learning effectively.
 This is why we ask you to follow each step with every challenge.
 When completing your solo challenges, it's important that each section is complete and descriptive.
 We will be evaluating each section, not just your initial or refactored solution.

 ##### Pseudocode:
 Your pseudocode should break the problem down into easily-implantable pieces.
 You don't want to put too much into one step, or have overly long sentences.
 Challenge yourself to really break the problem down into code-like English.
 See these guides: [Pseudocode Standard](http://users.csc.calpoly.edu/~jdalbey/SWE/pdl_std.html) or [Pseudocode Overview](http://www.cs.cornell.edu/Courses/cs482/2003su/handouts/pseudocode.pdf).
+NOTE: Pseudocode is not required for HTML/CSS solo challenges.

 ##### Refactoring